fdonnet/dapper-sql-generator/README.md

 #### And if I need a transaction between repos ?
 From a method of your service/core layer:

-The using statement is not really needed but it protects from yourself;
+The using statement is not really needed but it protects you from yourself;
 ```csharp
 //Open a transaction
  using(var trans = await _dbContext.OpenTransaction())